SoK: Log Based Transparency Enhancing Technologies: Case Studies

 Chase and Meiklejohn~\cite{chase2016transparency} considered the Bitcoin blockchain as one of their two case studies (the other being Certificate Transparency) in their formalisation of transparency overlays.
 The important difference between the two systems that emerged is that miners in permissionless blockchain systems are not known and, therefore, cannot be held responsible for faults and are not trusted to provide consistent views of the blockchain.
 This can be dealt with through penalties and \textit{slashing} mechanisms that exist in proof-of-stake cryptocurrencies, such as Ethereum~\cite{slashing}, to directly fine or remove from the network block validators that misbehave because being elected to be a block proposer or validator requires staking funds.

-Nonetheless, although it is possible to see what is going with blockchain explorers (websites such as \url{https://www.blockchain.com/explorer} that display the latest blocks appended to the chain and other information), users must download, store, and verify the entire blockchain to assure themselves they have the correct information.
+Nonetheless, although it is possible to see what is going on with blockchain explorers (e.g., \url{https://www.blockchain.com/explorer}) that display the latest block information, users must download, store, and verify the entire blockchain to assure themselves they have the correct information.

-As blockchains record an increasing number of transactions they become larger and larger, and more expensive to download, store, and verify.
-For example, the Bitcoin and Ethereum blockchains now amount to hundreds of gigabytes of data, making it difficult for most individual users to operate a node that independently verifies the state of the blockchain.
+As blockchains record an increasing number of transactions they become larger and more expensive to download, store, and verify.
+For example, the Bitcoin and Ethereum blockchains now amount to hundreds of gigabytes of data, making it difficult for most users to operate a node that independently verifies the state of the blockchain.
 As a result, users often run light clients that verify only block headers and the transactions inside blocks, decreasing security.

-Although, in principle, transparency is not directly affected by this issue because transactions in blocks are only verified against consensus rules, any invalid transaction would still be recorded on the blockchain and, therefore, could be identified later.
-But transparency in this setting, whether at the stage of validating blocks or later auditing past transactions, is useless if it is not used to verify the system's consistency and ensure that only valid transactions are processed, so this is still a problem that relates to the transparency of the system, whose possible solutions are part of increasing the system's transparency.
+Transparency in this setting, whether at the stage of validating blocks or later auditing past transactions, is useless if it is not used to verify the system's consistency and ensure that only valid transactions are processed, so this is a problem that relates to the transparency of the system.

 One approach to solving this issue is based on succinct blockchains that reduce the computational costs of verifying the blockchain~\cite{kiayias2020non,bonneau2020mina}.
-Recursive succinct zero-knowledge proofs (for scalability rather than privacy) can be produced in time proportional only to the number of transactions added since the previous block and verified in constant time~\cite{bonneau2020mina}.
-To verify the blockchain, this allows blockchains to effectively be compressed from hundreds of gigabytes (the size of a blockchain after a few years) to a 22 kilobytes proof that verifies transactions and consensus rules, which can be verified in milliseconds.
+Recursive succinct arguments of knowledge can be produced in time proportional only to the number of transactions added since the previous block and verified in constant time~\cite{bonneau2020mina}.
+To verify the blockchain, this allows blockchains to effectively be compressed from hundreds of gigabytes (the size of a blockchain after a few years) to a 22 kilobyte proof that verifies transactions and consensus rules, which can be verified in milliseconds.